How Long After Settlement Do I Get My Money?

 In many cases, insurance companies presented with this evidence will try to settle out of court to avoid the high legal costs of trial.
 Sometimes, even after the case goes to trial, the insurance company may realize that they might still benefit from settling out of court rather than spending more on legal expenses.

-In either case, the next step is to negotiate a settlement agreement between you and the insurance company.
-A skilled personal injury attorney should have experience creating and reviewing settlement contracts for their clients.
+In either case, the next step is negotiating a settlement agreement between you and the insurance company.
+A skilled personal injury attorney should have experience creating and reviewing client settlement contracts.

 How Long Is the Settlement Process for an Injury Case?